Firsh3k/firsh3k.github.com/index.md

 +-- {.section}
 [Health](health/health.html)
 ============
-You need healthy body-system to do whateva you'd have to do and Here's you'd get to know how to arm your body.
+You need healthy body-system to do whateva you'd have to do so Here's you'd get to know how to arm your body.

 <ul class="compact recent">
   {% for healthpost in site.categories.health limit:3 %}